AUGUST 2012 MEETING

 Some points made by Mr. Howell during the workshop included:

-- PE’s can only practice in areas of competence.
+- PE’s can only practice in areas of competence, education and experience.
 The judgment of competence is left to the engineer and is not explicitly defined

 - License holders should keep their PDH documentation for three years though it is unlikely the board will go back that far.
 The board shreds its records after three years.